conan-io/conan-io.github.io/_posts/2020-09-22-New-conan-training-series.markdown

 ## Motivation

 The courses are adapted from the interactive training sessions we've held at CPPCon and online over the past two years.
-These trainings were very succesful with 20 sessions in 2 different timezones and 460 unique trainees total.
+These trainings were very successful with 20 sessions in 2 different time zones and 460 unique trainees total.
 It was also highly rated with 70% of trainees rating it "excellent" and 25% rating it "very good".
 The online sessions had limited capacity and all filled up within a few days of being announced resulting in a waiting list.
 It quickly became very clear that creating and offering a self-paced training strategy was the right thing for scale, and the JFrog Academy was the perfect platform for us to create it on.
-Now, anyone can enjoy the training without restrictions on timezones or availabilty.
+Now, anyone can enjoy the training without restrictions on time zones or availability.

 ## Learning Format

-The courses feature interactiveexercises which walk users through the running of commands, exploring and editing of important Conan-related files and directories, and quizzes to invoke critical thinking after each section.
+The courses feature interactive exercises which walk users through the running of commands, exploring and editing of important Conan-related files and directories, and quizzes to invoke critical thinking after each section.
 Thanks to the JFrog Academy platform, we've now made these courses self-paced and available to be done on your own schedule.